Bunlong/next-timeago/README.md

 ## 📜 Changelog

-Latest version 0.1.1 (2022-10-12):
+Latest version 0.2.0 (2023-08-23):

-  * Fix added dependencies
+  * Upgrade dependencies

-Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/next-time-ago/blob/master/CHANGELOG.md).
+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/next-timeago/blob/master/CHANGELOG.md).

 ## ❗ Issues

-If you think any of the `next-time-ago` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `next-timeago` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## 💪 Contribution

-We'd love to have your helping hand on contributions to `next-time-ago` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `next-timeago` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)